SMEs & Defence | Turning Your Civilian Offerings into Strategic Contracts – SOLD OUT

 • Why the defence market is increasingly interested in Civil & Defence solutions

-• How an SME can position itself progressively without having to “reinvent itself” overnight
+• How an SME can position itself progressively without reinventing itself overnight

 • Where to start: first steps, best practices, and commercial posture

-• What to avoid: common mistakes in compliance, security, product claims, and unrealistic timelines
+• What to avoid: common compliance mistakes, security gaps, product overpromising, and unrealistic timelines

-• How to turn a civilian offering into a credible proposal for a demanding ecosystem
+• How to transform a civilian offering into a credible proposal for a demanding ecosystem

-Canada is currently developing its very first defence industrial strategy.
-Several investments, programs, and policy directions are already taking shape, creating new opportunities for Canadian SMEs—particularly those developing products or technologies with dual civilian and defence use.
+Canada is currently developing its first-ever industrial defence strategy.
+Several investments, programs, and strategic directions are already being implemented, creating new opportunities for Canadian SMEs — particularly those developing products or technologies with dual civil and defence applications.

-This conference provides a clear and accessible update on the current landscape, the drivers behind this strategy, and—most importantly—what it concretely means for SMEs that do not come from the military sector.
+This conference offers a clear and accessible update on the current context, the rationale behind the strategy, and most importantly, what it concretely means for SMEs that do not come from the military sector.

-Through an action-oriented discussion led by an experienced speaker, you will discover how to approach this market methodically: positioning, first steps, operational realism, and key success factors.
+Through an action-oriented discussion led by an experienced speaker, you will learn how to approach this market methodically: positioning, first steps, operational realism, and key success factors.

 Additional information